Glossary

 Eco-modulation

-A policy tool under EPR that varies fees based on a product’s environmental impact.
-It imposes penalties on materials deemed harmful to the environment, such as single-use plastics, while promoting the adoption of materials that reduce environmental effects by maintaining recyclable resources in use.
+A policy tool under EPR that adjusts fees based on a product’s environmental impact.
+It penalizes materials with higher environmental harm like single-use plastics, while incentivizing the use of materials that help keep recyclable resources in circulation and reduce overall environmental impact.

 Eco-modulation

-A policy tool under EPR that varies fees based on a product’s environmental impact.
-It imposes penalties on materials deemed harmful to the environment, such as single-use plastics, while promoting the adoption of materials that reduce environmental effects by maintaining recyclable resources in use.
+A policy tool under EPR that adjusts fees based on a product’s environmental impact.
+It penalizes materials with higher environmental harm like single-use plastics, while incentivizing the use of materials that help keep recyclable resources in circulation and reduce overall environmental impact.

 Eco-modulation

-A policy tool under EPR that varies fees based on a product’s environmental impact.
-It imposes penalties on materials deemed harmful to the environment, such as single-use plastics, while promoting the adoption of materials that reduce environmental effects by maintaining recyclable resources in use.
+A policy tool under EPR that adjusts fees based on a product’s environmental impact.
+It penalizes materials with higher environmental harm like single-use plastics, while incentivizing the use of materials that help keep recyclable resources in circulation and reduce overall environmental impact.

 Eco-modulation

-A policy tool under EPR that varies fees based on a product’s environmental impact.
-It imposes penalties on materials deemed harmful to the environment, such as single-use plastics, while promoting the adoption of materials that reduce environmental effects by maintaining recyclable resources in use.
+A policy tool under EPR that adjusts fees based on a product’s environmental impact.
+It penalizes materials with higher environmental harm like single-use plastics, while incentivizing the use of materials that help keep recyclable resources in circulation and reduce overall environmental impact.

 Extended Producer Responsibility (EPR)